leomotors/salim-bot/README.md

 **Note**: These commands are for linux, for Windows please use appropriate installation method.

+**Notice**: If the bot have hard time playing song from YouTube.
+That is pytube's issues and I can't do anything with it.

 ## 🤖 How to train น้อน

 The only Method available is Manual Training a.k.a hard code (Idk what to do 😅)